kshutkin/rollup-extras/plugin-serve/README.md

 Optional, `string`.

-Host to use, by default it does not provide host to createServer and lets nodejs to decide.
+Host to use, by default it does not provide host to createServer and lets nodejs decide.

 ### useKoaLogger